Privacy Policy

 14. Program Participants and Partner Engagements

-This section applies to individuals who participate in programs, workshops, sessions, or educational events developed and delivered by Astute Performance Consulting in partnership with or on behalf of third-party organizations, including but not limited to banks, credit unions, chambers of commerce, nonprofit organizations, and other institutional partners (each, a "Partner Institution").
+This section applies to individuals who participate in programs, workshops, sessions, or educational events developed and delivered by Astute Learning Innovations LLC in partnership with or on behalf of third party organizations, including but not limited to banks, credit unions, chambers of commerce, nonprofit organizations, and other institutional partners, each a “Partner Institution.”

 14.1 How We Collect Participant Information

-• Voluntary opt-in forms administered at the close of a program session, including digital surveys distributed via QR code, web-based forms, or other electronic means
+• Voluntary opt-in forms administered before, during, or after a program session, including digital surveys distributed via QR code, web-based forms, or other electronic means

 • Follow-up surveys distributed after a session to measure program outcomes and participant application of session content

-• Direct communication initiated by the participant in response to APC follow-up outreach
+• Direct communication initiated by the participant in response to ALI follow-up outreach

-APC does not collect personal information from program participants through Partner Institutions.
-Partner Institutions do not provide APC with participant contact lists, registration data, or any other individually identifiable participant information unless a participant has separately and voluntarily provided that information directly to APC.
+ALI does not collect personal information from program participants through Partner Institutions unless a participant has separately and voluntarily provided that information directly to ALI or the Partner Institution has been authorized to share that information.

 14.2 What We Collect from Program Participants

-When a participant voluntarily opts into APC follow-up communication, APC may collect:
+When a participant voluntarily opts into ALI follow-up communication, ALI may collect:

-• General information about how the participant applied program content to their business following the session
+• General information about how the participant applied program content to their business or work

-• Self-reported business outcomes related to program participation
+• Self-reported business, learning, or performance outcomes related to program participation

 14.3 How We Use Participant Information

-APC uses participant contact information solely for the following purposes:
+ALI uses participant contact information for the following purposes:

-• To measure program outcomes and improve APC curriculum and program design using aggregate, de-identified data
+• To measure program outcomes and improve ALI curriculum and program design using aggregate or de-identified data

-APC does not use participant contact information for general marketing, promotional campaigns, or any purpose not disclosed to the participant at the time of collection without the participant's explicit additional consent.
+ALI does not use participant contact information for purposes not disclosed to the participant at the time of collection without the participant’s consent where required.

 14.4 What We Share with Partner Institutions

-APC provides Partner Institutions with aggregate, de-identified program evaluation data only.
-This includes summary statistics, response distributions, and outcome indicators drawn from participant survey responses.
-APC does not share individual participant contact information, individual survey responses, or any personally identifiable information with Partner Institutions at any time.
+ALI may provide Partner Institutions with aggregate, de-identified program evaluation data.
+This may include summary statistics, response distributions, and outcome indicators drawn from participant survey responses.

 14.5 Participant Consent and Opt-In

-Participation in APC follow-up surveys and communications is entirely voluntary.
-Participants are informed at the time of collection of the specific purpose for which their contact information will be used, the approximate timeframe of follow-up communication, and their right to decline or withdraw at any time.
-Declining to provide contact information does not affect a participant's access to any program content or materials.
+Participation in ALI follow-up surveys and communications is voluntary.
+Participants are informed at the time of collection of the purpose for which their contact information will be used and their right to decline or withdraw where applicable.
+Declining to provide contact information does not affect a participant’s access to available program content or materials unless contact information is necessary to deliver the requested item.

 14.6 Participant Rights

-• Request confirmation of whether APC holds their contact information
+• Confirm whether ALI holds their contact information

-• Request deletion of their contact information from APC records at any time by contacting info@astuteli.com
+• Request deletion of their contact information from ALI records

-• Withdraw consent for follow-up communication at any time by notifying APC at info@astuteli.com or by using any unsubscribe mechanism included in APC communications
+• Withdraw consent for follow-up communication by notifying ALI at info@astuteli.com or by using any unsubscribe mechanism included in ALI communications

 • Request information about how their data has been used

-APC will respond to participant data requests within 30 days of receipt.
+ALI will respond to participant data requests within 30 days of receipt where reasonably practicable.

 14.7 Data Retention for Program Participants

-APC retains participant contact information only for the duration of the disclosed follow-up period.
-Once follow-up communication is complete, participant contact information is deleted from APC records unless the participant has separately consented to ongoing communication.
+ALI retains participant contact information only for as long as necessary to fulfill the disclosed purpose, unless the participant has separately consented to ongoing communication or a longer retention period is required or permitted by law.
 Aggregate, de-identified survey response data may be retained indefinitely for program evaluation and curriculum improvement purposes.

 14.8 Partner Institution Responsibilities

-Partner Institutions that co-deliver or sponsor APC programs are responsible for their own data collection and privacy practices regarding their clients, members, or community participants.
-APC's privacy practices govern only data collected directly by APC.
-Partner Institutions are encouraged to inform their communities that APC may offer an optional follow-up opt-in at the end of any co-delivered session.
+Partner Institutions that co-deliver, sponsor, host, or promote ALI programs are responsible for their own data collection and privacy practices regarding their clients, members, employees, or community participants.
+ALI’s privacy practices govern only data collected directly by ALI or collected on ALI’s behalf.